cbrennanpoole/Qualitative-Self/README.md

         2. Shift dock stand to areas more conducive to the employee than the supervisor-of-responsibility (bottoms up again).
     - Support upper - management goals and regional management expectations by offering the terminal perspective at quarterly meetings, and
         1. Develop staff to fall-in-line helping to further achieve the goal of
-            - always on A / B testing,
+            - Always on A / B testing,
-            - real - time human resources establishing a body of
+            - Real - time human resources establishing a body of
         2. Continuous 'integration / improvement'.
-5. Verify nightly thru report reconciliation due - service freight;
+5. Verify nightly thru *report reconciliation* all due-service freight is :
     - Picked up and status properly,
     - Accounted for; i.e.
-        1. Proper loading technique in place,
+        1. Proper loading status & technique in place `best practices`,
         2. Shipments status as loaded out (LOA),
             - Closed (CLO) Load - to - Ride (LTR) or
             - Over-the-road (OTR);